apacha/Mensural-Detector/README.md

     --input_type image_tensor \
     --pipeline_config_path ${PIPELINE_CONFIG_PATH} \
     --trained_checkpoint_prefix ${TRAIN_PATH} \
-    --output_directory output_inference_graph.pb
+    --output_directory output_inference_graph
 ```

-On Windows, you can run the `object_detection/freeze_model.ps1` script, after
+On Windows, you can run the `object_detection/freeze_model.ps1` script, after setting the appropriate paths and checkpoint number inside.

-Afterwards, you should see a folder named `output_inference_graph.pb`, which contains the `frozen_inference_graph.pb`, which will be used in the next step.
+Afterwards, you should see a folder named `output_inference_graph`, which contains the `frozen_inference_graph.pb`, which will be used in the next step.

 ## Detect objects
 Perform inference on a single image by running